2023-24 Concert Season

 From Mozart’s powerful Requiem and Bach’s St. John Passion to rhythmic dances by Rameau and a lively Baroque celebration of the animal kingdom, you’ll be transported from heaven to earth during the 2023-24 season.
-Renew or subscribe starting March 7; single tickets will go on sale August 1
+Renew or subscribe now for significant savings and priority seating; single tickets will go on sale August 1.

 Inspiring music in some of Chicago’s most beautiful spaces.
 The Music of the Baroque Chorus and Brass Ensemble traverse through time from the medieval age to the present with ethereal chant, majestic works for brass, and some of the best choral music ever written.
 Andrew Megill conducts music by Gabrieli, Praetorius, and much more.

 - Buy Single Tickets Thursday, December 14, 7:30 PM Grace Lutheran Church, River Forest

 - Buy Single Tickets Friday, December 15, 7:30 PM St. Michael in Old Town, Chicago

 - Buy Single Tickets Saturday, December 16, 2:00 PM Faith, Hope, & Charity Church, Winnetka

 - Buy Single Tickets Sunday, December 17, 2:00 PM Alice Millar Chapel, Evanston